abshilpa/hybrid-rag-sql-assistant/README.md

 | UI                 | Streamlit                                 |
 | Monitoring         | LangSmith                                 |

-> Note: SQLite stands in for BigQuery in the prototype; the SQL layer is
+> Note: SQLite stands in for BigQuery in the prototype the SQL layer is
 > swappable for BigQuery/Postgres in production.

 ---